nzhang20/LoL-role-predictions/README.md

 ## Framing the Problem: Problem Identification
-**Prediction problem:** Can we predict a player’s role based off of their in-game statistics?
+**Prediction problem:** Can we predict a player’s role based on their in-game statistics?

-This prediction problem requires building a multiclass classification model, and uses `position` as the response variable (`position` can either be middle, top, bottom, jungle, or support).
-In our previous project, we explored the relationship between `position` and other variables such as `kills`, `assists`, `deaths`, `damagetochampions`, `totalgold`, etc. Since we found there is some indication of correlation between these variables and position, we were interested in exploring the possibility of using those variables to predict players’ positions.
+This prediction problem requires building a multiclass classification model to classify players into one of five positions: middle, top, bottom, jungle, or support.
+In our case, `position` acts as the response variable as it is an essential variable in team composition and game strategy.

+In a previous project, we explored the relationship between `position` and other variables such as `kills`, `assists`, `deaths`, `damagetochampions`, `totalgold`, etc. Since we found there is some indication of correlation between these variables and `position`, we were interested in exploring the possibility of using those variables to predict players’ positions.

+To evaluate our model, we will use the precision metric.
+Precision helps to minimize the number of false positives, and by using this metric, it would help to ensure a higher accuracy when the model is producing predictions.

+At the "time of prediction," we would only have access to the in-game statistics of a player, which would be used to predict their position.
+We will train the model using only these features, making sure to exclode any information that would not be available at the "time of prediction."

 ## Baseline Model